Your French Bulldog losing hair may become a concern if it appears that their shedding is beyond what is normally expected of their particular breed.

 Despite its name, a ringworm is not a worm but a fungus that lives in the outermost layer of your dog's skin and hair follicles.
 The infection presents itself in a ring or circle patch of hair loss.

 |A French Bulldog losing fur can also be attributed to internal parasites, as an infection of this manner often causes malnutrition in dogs.
 The primary internal parasites dog owners should be aware of are roundworms, hookworms, tapeworms, and giardia. |

 These parasites disrupt your dog's digestive or intestinal tracts, depriving your dog of valuable nutrition necessary to keep its skin and fur coat healthy.

 Uncommon conditions that may result in your French Bulldog losing fur may be from stress or other underlying health issues.

-Hyperadrenocorticism, also known as “Cushing’s Disease” is a condition wherein a dog may produce an excess amount of cortisol in its body, resulting in hair loss.
+Hyperadrenocorticism, also known as "Cushing's Disease," is a condition wherein a dog may produce excess cortisol in its body, resulting in hair loss.